 What is zero waste really about?
-When we think about the waste building up in landfills and water bodies, most of us think about plastic.
-And plastic waste is certainly one of the biggest waste challenges we face.
+Most of us think about plastic when we think about the waste in landfills and water bodies.
+And plastic waste is undoubtedly one of the biggest waste challenges we face.
 But living a zero-waste lifestyle is not just about ditching those disposable plastic bags and bottles.

-In this article, we'll talk about what the zero waste movement aims to achieve.
-We'll talk about how the movement arose, and why we need to worry about waste.
+In this article, we look at defining zero waste and talk about what the zero waste movement aims to achieve.
+We'll talk about how the movement arose and why we must worry about waste.
 We'll look at some of the leading lights within the movement, how it has grown in recent years, and what comes next.

 Are we doing all we can?
 Perhaps not.
 But together, we can work out the best way for the movement to improve upon their efforts and reduce waste even further in the future.

-The zero-waste movement is all about limiting human impact on the planet and conserving the resources we have.
+The zero-waste movement is about limiting human impact on the planet and conserving our resources.